crocs-muni/ECTester/README.md

 nix build "?submodules=1#"
 ```

-Each of the build steps above puts (symlinks really) its results into `./result` directory.
+Each of the build steps above puts (symlinks really) its results into `./result` directory (use `-o/--out-link {path}`
+to change that directory).
 However, subsequent builds then replace that with their own results.
-To run ECTesterStandalone
+To run
-with a given library version and arguments do:
+ECTesterStandalone with a given library version and arguments do:

 ```shell
 # This runs the default test-suite agains LibreSSL 3.9.2